Walter Johnson: Personal life

 Walter married Hazel Lee Roberts on June 24, 1914, and they had five children.
 Johnson's eldest daughter died from influenza in 1921.
 His wife died in August 1930 from complications resulting from heat stroke after a long motorcar ride from Kansas.
 Ty Cobb was a good friend of Johnson, often bringing Johnson's children gifts when he visited the family.

-At 11:40 pm on Tuesday, December 10, 1946, Johnson died of a brain tumor in Washington, D.C., five weeks after his 59th birthday, and was interred at Rockville Cemetery in Rockville, Maryland.
+At 11:40 pm on Tuesday, December 10, 1946, Johnson died of a brain tumor in Washington, D.C., five weeks after his 59th birthday.
+He was interred at Rockville Cemetery in Rockville, Maryland.